timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 be _much_ more performant in TimescaleDB.

-For example, TimescaleDB introduces a time-based "merge append" optimization to minimize the number of groups which much be processed to execute the following (given its knowledge that time is already ordered).
+For example, TimescaleDB introduces a time-based "merge append" optimization to minimize the number of groups which must be processed to execute the following (given its knowledge that time is already ordered).
 For our 100M row table, this results in query latency that is **396x** faster than PostgreSQL (82ms vs. 32566ms).